itzg/docker-minecraft-server/README.md

 Some older servers get confused and think that the GUI interface is enabled.
 You can explicitly disable that by passing `-e GUI=FALSE`.

+### Disable healthcheck via environment variable

+Some orchestration systems, such as Portainer, don't allow for disabling the default `HEALTHCHECK` declared by this image.
+In those cases you can approximate the disabling of healthchecks by setting the environment variable `DISABLE_HEALTHCHECK` to `true`.

 ## Running on RaspberryPi

 To run this image on a RaspberryPi 3 B+, 4, or newer, use the image tag